muxmuse/schema/README.md

 # schema – a Package Manager for SQL Server

-Version control, consistency checks and package publishing for SQL Server
+Version control, integrity checks and package publishing for SQL Server

 WARNING: MIGHT DESTROY YOUR DATA, ABSOLUTELY NO WARRANTIES, WORK IN PROGRESS -- But I use it in production